 Our staff are skilled in carrying out literature searches in support of research and patient care.
-We can help to save you time and ensure you find the high quality information you need.
+We can help to save you time and ensure you find the high-quality information you need.
 Your searches can be saved and sent regularly to update you.

 This is a free service provided by Barts Health Knowledge and Library Services to support clinical practice, service development and research.
 You can have your search set up as an alert so that you will be emailed details of new publications on a weekly or monthly basis.

 Tell Knowledge and Library Services about your areas of interest - you can be as broad or as detailed as you like - and how often you would like to be updated.
-Your evidence update will be personally configured by a professional librarian to ensure you only receive relevant, high quality information.
+Your evidence update will be personally configured by a professional librarian to ensure you only receive relevant, high-quality information.

-Do you want to help our patients to better understand, access and use health information so they can make informed decisions about their health?
+Do you want to help your patients to better understand, access and use health information, so they can make informed decisions about their health?
 Health Literacy Awareness training offers healthcare professionals an opportunity to better understand what health literacy is.
 In this 1-hour session, participants will learn how health literacy affects health outcomes and primarily how limited health literacy can lead to poorer health outcomes.
 You will also discover tools, techniques and resources to use in practice to support those with limited health literacy.
 This course is aimed at anyone with a role in providing information to patients and carers, or who has a responsibility in planning and shaping services.

 Sessions run from 1 - 2pm on the last Thursday of every month.
 Book onto a session by contacting the library team at firstname.lastname@example.org

 Books, reports, journal articles, non-book media such as DVDs which are not held on local sites can be obtained from a network of health libraries and national collections.

-Before requesting a journal article please check whether it is available by searching on LibKey.io.
-If the journal article is not avilable via LibKey.io or the discovery platform you should contact us for assistance or complete an article request form
+Before requesting a journal article, please check whether it is available by searching on LibKey.io below.
+If the journal article is not available via LibKey.io or the discovery platform, you should contact us for assistance or complete an article request form.

-Please note you must be a member of Barts Health Knowledge and Library Services in order to access this service.
-If you are not currently a member you will be contacted and asked to join.
-Most items will be free, but if we have to go to British Library there may be a charge on collection.
-If you need to speak to someone about your request please contact us.
+Please note, you must be a member of Barts Health Knowledge and Library Services in order to access this service.
+If you are not currently a member, you will be contacted and asked to join.
+Most items will be free, but if we have to go to British Library, there may be a charge on collection.
+If you need to speak to someone about your request, please contact us.